Contact and Collision

 if (contact.getPairContactIndexInPairObject() != raisim::BodyType::STATIC) {

-/// This saves computation in raisim
+/// This saves computation in RaiSim.

-world.getObject(contact.getPairObjectIndex()).getContacts(); /// You can use the same methods on the pair object
+world.getObject(contact.getPairObjectIndex())->getContacts(); /// You can use the same methods on the pair object

 }

-std::cout<<"please check Contact.hpp for the full list of the methods"<<std::endl;
+std::cout<<"See Contact.hpp for the full list of methods"<<std::endl;

 }